hvantran/native-db-client/README.md

     //Output: [EndpointResponseDTO(id=2, column1=DSA, column3=null, column2=ABCD)]
 ```

-**Notes: Don't forget to call the close method on the repository when you done all the operations**
+**Notes: Don't forget to call the close method on the repository to close the database connection when you done all the operations**

 ## 2. Install dependency from Maven Central repository